Iraqi insurgency (2003–2011): Scope and size of the insurgency

-Iraqi Coalition counter-insurgency operations
+American-led counter-insurgency operations

-Over 500 counter-insurgency operations have been undertaken by the U.S.-led Coalition or the Iraqi government.
+Over 500 counterinsurgency operations have been undertaken by the U.S.-led Coalition or the Iraqi government.
 These include Operation Option North and Operation Bayonet Lightning in Kirkuk, Operation Desert Thrust, Operation Abilene and Operation All American Tiger throughout Iraq, Operation Iron Hammer in Baghdad and Operation Ivy Blizzard in Samarra – all in 2003; Operation Market Sweep, Operation Vigilant Resolve and Operation Phantom Fury in Fallujah in 2004; Operation Matador in Anbar, Operation Squeeze Play and Operation Lightning in Baghdad, Operation New Market near Haditha, Operation Spear in Karabillah and the Battle of Tal Afar – all in 2005; Operation Swarmer in Samarra and Operation Together Forward in Baghdad in 2006; and Operation Law and Order in Baghdad, Operation Arrowhead Ripper in Baqouba and Operation Phantom Strike throughout Iraq – all in 2007.